clj-commons/secretary/README.md

 (secretary/set-config! :prefix "#")
 ```

 to prefix generated URIs with a "#".
+Beware resulting URIs will no longer comply with [standard syntax](https://en.wikipedia.org/wiki/Uniform_Resource_Locator#Syntax) (fragment must be the last part of the URI after the query).

 ```clojure
 (user-path {:id 1})